 Robert Dunn Harness Racing Stable

-Welcome to the website for the Robert Dunn Trotting Stables.
-The Dunn family name is synonomous with harness racing in both New Zealand and Australia.
-Robert has proven himself as a driver and trainer.
+This is the website for the Robert Dunn stable.
+Robert Dunn has proven himself as a driver and trainer over a long career.
 He has trained the winners of many premier races, including the 1992 Auckland Cup, as trainer/driver of Master Musician and the 2005 New Zealand Cup, training Mainland Banner to victory.
-In the 2014 NZ Cup, stable runner Franco Nelson was narrowly beaten by champion mare Adore Me in what was a World Record time.
 On Boxing Day 2014, he trained his 1000th NZ winner in a career that has spanned over 30 years.
-This total has now extended to over 1191 winners.
+This season, the stable have produced 30 winners from 188 starters and currently sit second in the premiership.
+In all Robert has trained 1398 New Zealand winners.

 Robert Dunn John Dunn

 Ross Houghton is John's right-hand man at the Woodend stable.
 He joined the stable on a full-time basis at the end of 2015, after year's working as a loader out at the airport.
 Ross was a successful junior reinsman and worked for extended periods for both Dean Taylor and Barry Purdon.
 He has helped out the stable for years in his "free-time" and is a highly valued member of staff with a great work ethic.
-Ross enjoyed a major highlight since returning to serious race-driving reining Joey Maguire (a horse he co-owns) to a dead-heat for first in the 2016 Marlborough Summer Cup.
-Ross drove four winners last season and has already driven one winner from his three drives in the current season.
+Ross had his best season for many years as a driver in the 2016-17 season, reining home nine winners from just 90 drives.
+This season Ross has the one win from just 40 drives.